Mike Temwanjera: CAPS United

-Until 2003 Temwanjera played with CAPS United, traditionally one of the strongest teams in the Zimbabwe Premier Soccer League.
+Early on Temwanjera played with CAPS United, traditionally one of the strongest teams in the Zimbabwe Premier Soccer League.

-FK Javor
+Javor Ivanjica

-In 2003 Temwanjera came to Serbia for trials with FK Javor Ivanjica, a club that six months earlier had imported two of his CAPS United colleagues, Leonard Tsipa and Blessing Makunike.
-The season that he arrived, Javor had just been relegated from the top league, so Temwanjera played in the Serbian Second League during his first two seasons.
+In early 2003 Temwanjera came to Serbia for trials with FK Javor Ivanjica, alongside his CAPS United colleagues, Leonard Tsipa and Blessing Makunike.
+That season, the club suffered relegation from the top league, so Temwanjera played next two seasons in the Second League of Serbia and Montenegro.
 It was at the end of the 2004–05 season that Javor returned to the First League of Serbia and Montenegro.
 In the 2005–06 season, Temwanjera played 26 matches and scored 3 goals.
 However, the club finished 12th and was relegated again.

 Borac Čačak

-In the summer of 2006, the league in Serbia was renamed the SuperLiga.
-FK Javor was playing in the Serbian First League, formerly known as Second League.
-Temwanjera's performances in the previous season has caught the attention of some top league clubs, and in July he signed with FK Borac Čačak.
+In the summer of 2006, he signed with FK Borac Čačak.
 By the end of the first half of the 2006–07 Serbian SuperLiga, Temwanjera had played 16 matches and scored 3 goals, and the club was having a mediocre season.
-During one march, discontented supporters shouted racially abusive remarks at Temwanjera, who decided to leave the club immediately afterwards.
+During one match, discontented supporters shouted racially abusive remarks at Temwanjera, who decided to leave the club immediately afterwards.
 The quickest one to react was Romanian Liga I club SC Vaslui that brought him in that 2006–07 winter transfer window.